• Home

 What is Chuck Eye Steak?

-Chuck eye is a steak that is derived from the Chuck Eye Roll.
+Chuck eye is a steak that is derived from the Chuck Roll.
 The “eye” is an anatomical name meaning the “Eye” of the Chuck.
 It comes from the shoulder area of a cow and is known for its rich beefy flavor.
-If you’ve enjoyed flat-iron steak in the past then you’ve sampled chuck meat before and I’m confident you’ll be a fan of chuck eye steak too.
+If you’ve enjoyed flat iron steak in the past then you’ve sampled chuck meat before and I’m confident you’ll be a fan of chuck eye steak too.

 chalkboard beef chart chuck